 The Company plans to address needed roof repairs in the facility over the engineering shop, the electric shop and machine shop.
-The ongoing project will begin in late 2017.
-The estimated cost for the repairs in 2017 is \$50,000.
-The Company anticipates approximately \$60,000 of additional roof repairs in late 2018.
+The ongoing project began in late 2017.
+The estimated cost for the repairs in 2018 is \$150,000.
+The Company anticipates approximately \$450,000 of additional roof repairs through 2019.